 Why Are Women More Vulnerable to the Effects of Wine than Men?

-Wine is known as a surrogate of alcohol, especially beer and spirits.
-It is a natural product that produces unique effects on the human body.
+Wine is a natural product that produces unique effects on the human body.
 It is a proven scientific fact that women are more vulnerable to the effects of wine than men.

 Although, on an empty stomach, both digest alcohol at about the same rate, around one unit per hour or about 0.06g/kg per dose.
 The reason for the sensitivity difference between women and men lies in a woman’s protection system against the damage to the fetus during pregnancy.

-The analysis further showed that alcohol has different effects on women, and this difference is manifested in their wine absorption in their bodies.
-Women’s bodies absorb more quantity of wine than men’s for the same intake.
+The analysis further showed that alcohol has different effects on women, and this difference is manifested in the way wine is absorbed in their bodies.
+Women’s bodies absorb a larger quantity of alcohol compared to men when consuming the same amount.
 It’s because they have less water in their bodies, which leads to alcohol being absorbed more quickly.
 It is argued that women have about 10 percent less body water than men do.

 This means that any alcohol consumed will pass through the body at a much faster rate and leave the bloodstream quicker, making it more likely for women to feel the effects of drinking wine.
 Finally, the study showed that the difference in the effects between the sexes is not just physical either; there are also some physiological differences that play into how quickly women become drunk as compared to men.